ParadropLabs/Paradrop/docs/application/lightchutes.rst

 Developing Light Chutes
 =============================

 Light chutes build and install the same way as normal chutes and can do many of the same things.
 However, they make use of prebuilt base images that are optimized for different programming languages.
+We offer light chutes as a convenience for projects that only rely on one of the supported languages and do not need to install other system packages.

-Light chutes offer these advantages over normal chutes.
+Light chutes offer a few advantages over normal chutes.

 * **Safety:** Light chutes have stronger confinement properties, so you can feel safer installing a light chute written by a third party